 - Make a Budget.
 If you don’t already have a household budget, make one now.
 It will show you where your money is going and help you figure out where you can cut back.
-Money-tracking programs, such as You Need A Budget (YNAB), can make this easier.
+Money-tracking programs, such as Tiller or You Need A Budget (YNAB), can make this easier.

 - Go Contract-Free.
 If you’re locked into a contract for services like your cell phone, cable TV, or Internet, you can’t easily cut back on these expenses at a moment’s notice.
 However, when your current contracts on these services expire, look for contract-free alternatives.
 Consider switching to a cheaper cell phone plan like ting, which comes with no contracts.
-You can also drop your cable TV in favor of a less-expensive streaming service.
+You can also drop your cable TV in favor of a less-expensive streaming service like Hulu and Disney+.
 You can also drop your pricey gym membership and work out at home for free.

 - Lower Your Utility Bills.
 Look for ways to reduce your utility bills by saving energy at home.
 Consider switching to energy-efficient lightbulbs, adding weather-stripping, or washing clothes in cold water.
 You can also cut your water bill with water-saving strategies like fixing leaky faucets, taking shorter showers, and choosing drought-resistant plants for your yard.

 - Kick Your Bad Habits.
 Cutting out, or cutting back on, bad habits like smoking, drinking, and gambling can save you hundreds or even thousands of dollars.
 For instance, if you pay $6 for a pack of cigarettes, kicking a pack-a-day smoking habit would save you over $2,000 a year.